Iasa-Global/btabok/pages/engagement_model/governance.md

 toc: true
 permalink: governance.html
 folder: engagement_model
-summary: "When collaboration works well, it leads to significant gains in productivity and provides vital access to skills, experience and knowledge."
+summary: "These norms, values and policies may be specific to the organization and to the industry sector the organization is involved in."
+tags:
+  - operating_model
 ---

 # What is Governance